Higher Education Career Advisors Pilot (HECAP)

 - Assist high school students in selecting a career of interest to the student and a post-secondary path to prepare for that career;

 - Provide effective career counseling and labor market information to the region’s youth and families in collaboration with school counselors;

-- Build on the work of the Local Workforce Investment Boards in identifying strategic industries and high-growth, in-demand occupations;
+- Build on the work of the Local Workforce Development Boards in identifying strategic industries and high-growth, in-demand occupations;

 - Raise local youth and parent awareness and usage of Minnesota’s workforce development system and engage local workforce, education and economic development partners.

-In SFY 2016, all sixteen Minnesota WSAs are providing HECAP services.
-Several WSAs are coordinating HECAP services with similar Outreach to Schools activities allowable under the Minnesota Youth Program.
+In SFY 2016, all sixteen Minnesota WDAs are providing HECAP services.
+Several WDAs are coordinating HECAP services with similar Outreach to Schools activities allowable under the Minnesota Youth Program.

 For SFY 2017, DEED selected thirteen grantees through a competitive process.
 A summary of the process and selected grantees can be found here.